 Using the yellow zip makes yellow an accent in this color scheme.
 Think of the zipper color as another ‘fabric’ for your project.
 Yellow fabric for the lining would have been overwhelming for me.
 But all of that orange-y goodness on the lining is a welcome, hearty anchor for this color combo.

 When Becca is unzipped, you’ll be able to see the lining fabric.
 To audition zipper pulls for Becca, arrange the project and options so you can see all of these elements together.
 These are all fun options, but I loved the contrast of the dark blue on the yellow zip, against the orange lining.

 Zips and pulls available from Zipit on Etsy.

-Directions for the zipper installation and how to easily put the zipper pull on are included in the Becca Bags (LGD136) pattern.
+Directions for the zipper installation and my ‘Easy-On’ trick for attaching a zipper pull on are included in the Becca Bags (LGD136) pattern.

 After construction is done, remember to press.
 A final pressing elevates your project with a nice finish.
-Here I’m using my Press Perfect 2×4 Mighty Mini Board from Clover.
+Here I’m using the Press Perfect 2×4 Mighty Mini Board I designed for Clover.

 Recycled T-Shirt Becca Bag